rust-or/good_lp/README.md

 ### [CP-SAT][cp_sat]

-[CP-SAT](https://developers.google.com/optimization/cp/cp_solver) is Google's constraint programming solver, part of [OR-Tools](https://developers.google.com/optimization).
+[CP-SAT](https://developers.google.com/optimization/cp/cp_solver) is Google's fast constraint programming solver, part of [OR-Tools](https://developers.google.com/optimization).
 It is one of the fastest open-source solvers for combinatorial (integer) optimization problems, supporting both integer and boolean variables.
 CP-SAT does not support continuous (floating-point) variables; using a non-integer variable will cause a panic.